afkmts/ML_Predicting_Telecom_Customer_Churn/README.md

 According to various studies, acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one.
 Today’s telecommunication companies are doing everything they can to retain their existing customers, but customer churn is still high.
+# Solution
+Though telecommunication companies have been putting in great efforts, they are still unable to conquer the churn battle because they aren’t leveraging the bulk of data.
+One of the reasons for this could be that most of the companies have been using traditional churn prediction models that have been heavily dependent only on the data gathered from transaction histories and demographics, but this method fails to integrate dynamic customer-generated input with real customer needs, wants, and wishes.
+So, having a churn prediction model that can leverage customer interactions and is built on the latest technologies like machine learning and text analytics will help companies in analyzing the customer interactions at scale to understand customer behavior.
 # About the Data set
 The data set includes information about:
 1. Customers who left within the last month – the column is called Churn